Centers for Military Families and Veterans

 - or any GI Bill programs other than either the Montgomery GI Bill - Active Duty program (chapter 30 of title 38, United States Code) or the Post-9/11 GI Bill Program (chapter 33 of title 38, United States Code).

-Central Piedmont Community College has been designated as an institutional member of Servicemembers Opportunity Colleges (SOC), a group of more than 1,900 institutions pledged to be reasonable in working with servicemembers and veterans trying to earn degrees even while pursuing demanding, transient careers.
-As a SOC member, CPCC is committed to easing the transfer of relevant course credits and crediting education from appropriate military training.
+Central Piedmont has been designated as an institutional member of Servicemembers Opportunity Colleges (SOC), a group of more than 1,900 institutions pledged to working with servicemembers and veterans pursuing degrees.
+As a SOC member, Central Piedmont is committed to easing the transfer of relevant course credits and crediting education from appropriate military training.
 SOC has been developed jointly by educational representatives of each of the armed services, the Office of the Secretary of Defense and a consortium of 13 leading national higher education associations.
 It is sponsored by the American Association of State Colleges and Universities and the American Association of Community Colleges.

 See the section on Veterans Affairs Educational Benefits for all details about the following VA education benefits: